pikvm/pikvm/docs/first_steps.md

 ??? example "Optional setting up Wi-Fi"
-    !!! warning
+    !!! warning "Please read the following caveats"
-        There is nothing more reliable than wired Ethernet, so it's better to use the cable.
+        1. There is nothing more reliable than wired Ethernet, so it's better to use the **cable**.
 But who are we to stop you... :)
+        2. Adding FIRSTBOOT=1 or FIRSTBOOT-1 will erase the msd partition, if used afterwords as a means of switching wifi networks, do not include this option.
+Instead, use different supplicant files for each wifi SSID, mv files to the supplicant dir as needed and reboot.
+        3. `pikvm.txt` will be removed once its been used.
+You will need to recreate it again if you did not provide the correct info

-    If you want to connect PiKVM to Wi-Fi network, you need to tell the device ESSID and password before first boot.
+    If you want to connect PiKVM to a Wi-Fi network, you need to tell the device ESSID and password before first boot.
-    To do this, mount the first partition of the memory card (FAT32) and edit the `pikvm.txt` file there.
+    To do this, mount the first partition of the memory card (FAT32) and edit or make the `pikvm.txt` file there.
-    Do not remove line `FIRSTBOOT=1` or `FIRST_BOOT-1`, just add your wifi settings like this:
+    Do not remove line `FIRSTBOOT=1` or `FIRST_BOOT-1` for first time booting, just add your wifi settings like this:

     ```
     FIRSTBOOT=1